OpenSUTD/course-notes/50.005 Computer System Engineering/OS.md

 ```

 * **Deadlock prevention**
-  * Impose conditions on resource requests to ensure that a valid request can never cause the system to enter a deadlock state by design
+  * Impose conditions on resource requests to ensure that a valid request can never cause the system to enter a deadlock state by design without having to check the system's detailedresource allocation state
     * basically disallow any of the four necessary conditions for deadlock
   * No resource hold and wait
     * Must get all resources before process execution
     * Only allow request for resources if the process has none
   * Disallow circular wait
   * Enforces pre-emption
     * Process must release all resources its already holding if it needs another resources that require wait